 The next clause in the document describes the terms of services the IC will provide.
-Many contractor relationships include overarching services terms in the primary agreement and then create separate statements of work for each additional project.
+Many contractor relationships include overarching service terms in the primary agreement and then create separate statements of work for each additional project.
 If you choose to do this, state that the stipulations made in the original agreement apply to all future statements of work.

-Most scope-of-work statements use the wording, "The contractor will provide the following services:" followed by the list of agreed-upon services.
-The client company must create a thorough brief for best results.
-A great brief provides ample details about the work product, including its purpose, relevant user/buyer information, and more.
+Most scope-of-work statements use the wording, “The contractor will provide the following services:” followed by the list of agreed-upon services.
+The client company must create a thorough brief for the best results.
+A brief provides ample details about the work product, including its purpose, relevant user/buyer information, and more.
 The brief prevents misunderstandings and leads to faster, higher-quality work.

-The contract should also clarify the contractor is free to determine the pace at which they complete the project, so long as they meet any specified deadlines.
-The client company has little control over the contractor’s methods of procuring deliverables; they are only entitled to receive deliverables by the specified date.
+The contract should also clarify the contractor is free to determine the pace at which they complete the project so long as they meet any specified deadlines.
+The client company has little control over the contractor’s methods of deliverables; they are only entitled to receive deliverables by the specified date.